-Application for loans vary by lender, particularly during this time of Covid pandemic.
+Application for business loans varies by lender, particularly during this time of the Covid pandemic.
 Hence, you must prepare your business loan application thoroughly.
-Guarantee that you understand the terms, conditions, as well as the specifics of the loan before you start the process.
+Guarantee that you understand the terms, conditions, as well as specifics of the loan before you start the process.
 The branch manager or loan officer will help you with your concerns and questions.

 Obtaining a loan to start a business can be tough, for there is a series of preparation that goes into the application process before you choose the lender.
 That said, regardless of which kind of business loan you choose, make sure you have all of the necessary materials and documents for the loan approval before filling out the application.